Cycling in Greater Manchester: Bicycle hire

-The city was the first to get a "Brompton Bike Hire" facility, at Piccadilly station.
+The city was the first to receive a "Brompton Bike Hire" facility, located at Piccadilly station.

 The Bee Network

-The Bee Network is a project launched by TfGM with the aim to connect up every area and community in Greater Manchester, making it easy, safe and attractive for people to travel on foot or by bike for everyday trips.
-A large focus is being put on to cycling in this project, therefore TfGM are investing money in many things that encourage cycling in combination with Local Authorities such as cycling infrastructure, Cycle hire scheme, Cycle hubs and many courses to help people learn to ride a bike.
+The Bee Network is a project launched by TfGM with the aim of connecting every area and community in Greater Manchester, making it easy, safe and attractive for people to travel on foot or by bike for everyday trips.
+A large focus of the project is cycling, and TfGM, in partnership with local authorities, is investing in a range of measures to encourage it, including new cycling infrastructure, a cycle-hire scheme, cycle hubs and training courses to help people learn to ride.